Topstep Funded Account Rules Are Explained in Detail for Traders

 • $150K account = –$3,000

 If your Net P&L drops to or below the threshold at any point, all trades are closed automatically.
 Pending orders are canceled, and you cannot trade until the next reset at 5:00 PM CT.
-This safeguard is not considered a permanent rule violation but a forced pause.
-It allows you to resume with a clear mind in the following session.

 2.2.
 Trailing max drawdown (TMD)